Consistency of Maximum Likelihood for Continuous-Space Network Models I: Geometric Network Inference

 \section{Geometric Network Inference}

-Our goal is to show that when the continuous latent space model is sufficiently smooth, and the geometry of the latent space is itself sufficiently symmetric, then the maximum-likelihood embedding of a graph consistently estimates the true locations of the nodes (Theorem \ref{thm:consistency}).
-This will allow us to consistently estimate the density of nodes (Corollary \ref{cor:consistency.of.DE}) and the distribution over graphs (Corollary \ref{cor:consistency.of.graphs}) from a {\em single} observed graph.
+Our goal is to show that when the continuous latent space model is sufficiently smooth, and the geometry of the latent space is itself sufficiently symmetric, then the maximum-likelihood embedding of a graph converges, in normalized Kullback-Leibler divergence, to the true locations of the nodes (Theorem \ref{thm:uniform-concentration-of-likelihood}).
+As an intermediate step, we show the uniform convergence of normalized log-likelihoods on their expectation values, at an explicit rate, which also gives us the rate of KL convergence of the MLE on the truth.
+All proofs are postponed to \S \ref{sec:proofs}.